Skip to content

 Q2.
 How much does a quartz worktop cost in the UK?

-Quartz worktops in the UK typically cost between £250 to £600 per square metre, depending on the brand, thickness, and quality.
+Quartz worktops in the UK typically cost between £250 and £600 per square metre, depending on the brand, thickness, and quality.
 Prices can vary based on installation, edge profiles, and additional features like integrated sinks or upstands.

 Q3.
 How much should I budget for quartz countertops?